 How to Pick Images for Your Content

 Images are a vital piece of the content equation.
 After all, posts that feature images produce 6.5x higher engagement than text-only posts.
 That said, you can’t just write a post and slap whatever pictures you want into it if you’re going to make the most significant possible impact.
-So, how do you choose the right images to go along with the content you create?
+So, how do you choose the right images to accompany your content?
 Check out these tips to up your content creation game.

 Three Factors for Choosing the Right Images

 - Does it fit your brand?
 Everything you put online needs to enhance your brand.
 Anything that links to your website or mentions your company name should tell a story about your company.
 If you’re in the health and wellness industry, focus on images that promote strength and vitality.
-If you’re in the education business, focus on images that speak to success and intelligence.
+If you’re in the education business, focus on ideas about success and intelligence.

 Narrowing Down Top Contenders

-After you’ve located some images that could fit your project – whether it’s an ebook or a blog post, it’s time to do some homework.
-Make sure your competition isn’t using the same, or even a similar image – as you don’t want to look like a copycat.
+After you’ve located some images that could fit your project – whether an ebook or a blog post, it’s time to do some homework to ensure your competition isn’t using the same or even a similar image – as you don’t want to look like a copycat.
 Aim for images that match your brand, as colors can help differentiate your brand from your competition.

 Where You Can Source Images for All Your Marketing Efforts

-Unless you’ve got a photographer or graphic designer on hand to help you create all your images, you’ll be using stock imagery.
+Unless you have a photographer or graphic designer to help you create all your images, you’ll be using stock imagery.
 The time and effort spent to develop your images can help set you apart from your competition and strengthen your brand – but stock photos do have their place.
 (It’s not for your product photography!)

-Since original image creation takes time and money, many companies rely on stock imagery to take care of at least some of their needs.
-No shortage of websites offers free or low-cost images you can use.
+Since original image creation takes time and money, many companies rely on stock imagery for at least some of their needs.
+There is no shortage of websites offer free or low-cost images you can use.
 These include:

 No matter which source you use, pay attention to the usage rights and include any required attribution to protect yourself from potential legal trouble down the line.

-That said, you can also use tools like Canva or PicMonkey to create your images for free or cheap, without keeping a graphic designer on retainer.
+That said, you can also use tools like Canva or PicMonkey to create your images for free or cheap without keeping a graphic designer on a retainer.
 (We made the one you see featured in this post using Canva – starting with one of their free images.)

 Is There a Magic Number of Images You Should Use?